Resources for School of Continuing Studies Students

 If unsure of where to start, start with a confidential counselor from Health Education Services.

 If you are the survivor of a sexual assault, many medical options are available to you on and off campus.
 An individual may choose to seek medical services at any time.
 However, for evidence collection, disease and STI prevention, and better medical care, it is important to seek medical assistance as soon as possible.
-Confidential counselors are available to speak with you about medical options and/or accompany you to the hospital upon request.
+Confidential counselors are available to speak with you about all of your options.

 Urgent medical care is available from any hospital emergency room, a private medical doctor, or a clinic.
 As the home of the DC Forensic Nurse Examiners Program, MedStar Washington Hospital Center in Washington, D.C. provides the most comprehensive care for survivors of sexual assault and, if possible, should be the first place survivors visit for medical care.